-Two different parties can cause you big problems if you’re behind on your child support in Illinois: 1) The parent you owe the money to and 2) The clerk of court.
+Two different parties can cause you big problems if you’re behind on your child support in Chicago, Illinois: 1) The parent you owe the money to and 2) The Cook County clerk of court.

 The parent you owe money to may file a Petition For Rule To Show Cause (And Adjudication On Indirect Civil Contempt) after being even a day late or a dollar short on your child support payment.
 If the support is paid before the petition brought to court, the Petition For Rule To Show Cause is usually considered moot and there are no significant consequences.